-1. Education value of Display 1st | Day Only

-50 points

-2. Cleanliness and neatness of stalls, pens, equipment

-25 points

-3. Cleanliness and grooming of animals

-25 points

-4. Attentiveness and conduct of exhibitor5.
-Identification of each exhibit/of each club
+1. Education value of Display 1st Day Only 50 points 2.
+Cleanliness and neatness of stalls, pens, equipment 25 points 3.
+Cleanliness and grooming of animals 25 points 4.
+Attentiveness and conduct of exhibitor 25 points 5.
+Identification of each exhibit/of each club 25 points

-25 points 25 points